Yehudah Glick: Political career

 Glick was placed thirty-third on the Likud list for the 2015 Knesset elections, but the party won only 30 seats.
 However, after the resignation of two other Likud MKs, Glick became next-in-line for a seat in December 2015, and was attending Likud faction meetings.
 In May 2016, former Defense Minister Moshe Ya'alon resigned from the Knesset, resulting in Glick entering the Knesset; he was officially sworn in on 25 May.
 He was a candidate for President in the 2021 presidential election.

 Personal life

 Yehudah Glick was married to Yaffa (née Langental), the sister of Nahum Langental and of rabbi Shmuel Tal, head of Yeshivat Torat HaChaim.
 She was a widow with two children from her previous marriage when he married her.
 Together they had four biological children and two foster children.
-In January 2016, their neighbor in the Otniel settlement where they lived at the time, Dafna Meir, was stabbed to death in her home in front of her four children.
-Yehudah Glick and his wife also became the legal guardians to the six children of Yitzhak and Tali Ames after they were murdered by terrorists in 2010.
+Yehudah Glick and his wife also became the legal guardians to the six children of Yitzhak and Tali Ames after they were murdered by Hamas militants in 2010 as part of the Israeli–Palestinian conflict in Hebron.
 His wife died on 1 January 2018, following a stroke 6 months earlier.
-On January 1, 2019, exactly a year after his wife's death, Glick announced his engagement to Hadas Disin.
-They married on January 28,2019.
+On January 1, 2019, exactly a year after his wife's death, Glick announced his engagement to Hadas Dissen.
+They married on January 28, 2019.
+Hadas Dissen Glick is the founder of Amitsim, an organization supporting young widows and orphans.
 Glick resides in Jerusalem.